lirios/music/README.md

     cd fluid
     ./scripts/fetch_icons.sh # this will take a while

-Now open "musicparent.pro" in QtCreator and run.
-In the bottom left, when you click the icon that says "musicparent" and it loads the popover, under the "run" column, make sure "src" is selected.
+Now open "liri-music.pro" in QtCreator and run.
+In the bottom left, when you click the icon that says "liri-music" and it loads the popover, under the "run" column, make sure "src" is selected.